Wilhelm II: Dismissal of Bismarck

 According to adherents of the "Bismarck myth", the young Kaiser rejected the Iron Chancellor's allegedly "peaceful foreign policy" and instead plotted with senior generals to work "in favour of a war of aggression".
 Bismarck himself once complained to an aide, "That young man wants war with Russia, and would like to draw his sword straight away if he could.
 I shall not be a party to it."

-But the origin of Bismarck's dismissal lies in home affairs.
+But the origin of Bismarck's dismissal lay in home affairs.
 After gaining an absolute majority in the Reichstag he formed the Kartell, a coalition government of the German Conservative Party and the National Liberal Party.
 They favoured making the anti-Socialist laws permanent, with one exception: giving the German police the power, similarly to the Tsarist Okhrana, to expel alleged Socialist agitators from their homes by decree and into internal exile.
 Even Old Liberal statesman Eugen Richter, the author of the famous 1891 dystopian novel Pictures of the Socialistic Future, opposed banning the Social Democratic Party outright and said: "I fear Social Democracy more under this law than without it".
 The Kartell split over this issue and the law was not passed.

 As the debate continued, Wilhelm became more and more interested in the social problems being exploited in the propaganda of the Socialists, especially the treatment of mine workers who went on strike in 1889.
 He routinely disagreed with Bismarck during Cabinet meetings.
 Bismarck, in turn, sharply disagreed with Wilhelm's pro-labor union policies and worked to circumvent them.
 Bismarck, feeling unappreciated by the young Emperor and by his ambitious advisors, once refused to co-sign a proclamation regarding the protection of industrial workers, as was required by the German Constitution, and prevented it from being made law.
 While Bismarck had previously sponsored landmark social security legislation, by 1889–90, he had become violently opposed to the rise of organized labor.
 In particular, he was opposed to wage increases, improving working conditions, and regulating labour relations.

 The final break between the Iron Chancellor and the Kaiser came when Bismarck initiated discussions with the opposition to form a new parliamentary majority without consulting with Wilhelm first.
 The Kartell, the shifting coalition government that Bismarck had been able to maintain since 1867, had finally lost its majority of seats in the Reichstag due to the Anti-Socialist Laws fiasco.
 The remaining powers in the Reichstag were the Catholic Centre Party and the Conservative Party.